CellProfiler/CellProfiler-Analyst/docs/source/5_classifier.rst

 .. figure:: static/05_b.jpg
   :align: center

   Description of enrichment score calculation.
-(A) While machine-learning methods are used to produce per-cell scores,  the challenge remains to model the sample distributions to generate a per-sample enrichment score.
+(A) While machine learning methods are used to produce per-cell scores, the challenge remains to model the sample distributions to generate a per-sample enrichment score.
 (B) Samples with varied positive/negative counts can be viewed as being drawn from a Beta distribution.
 (C) The full population is treated  as independent samples to yield C = Beta(, ) which is used as the full-population-level prior for future observations.
 This prior is updated with new observations by computing the distribution of the positive fraction as the posterior T =  Beta( + npos,  + nneg), where npos and nneg are the positive and negative counts, respectively.
 The enrichment score for  each sample is then calculated as the logit of P(T > C).

 **Note**: *Enrichment* scores are computed for each sample as the logit area under the ROC curve for the prior versus the posterior distribution.
 The prior is computed from the full experiment